GeorgBraun/python-directplot/README.md

 ### waitforclose()

-Displays a new window title on the plot window and blocks execution until user closes the window.
+Updates the title on the plot window and blocks execution until user closes the plot window.

 ```python
 waitforclose(msg=None)